pro382r/chess-game-socket-and-python/README.md

 - python-chess (for chess logic)

 ### Install Dependencies
+At first install python for python environment.
-To install the necessary dependencies, use the following command:
+To install the necessary dependencies (pygame library), use the following command:

 ```bash
 pip install pygame python-chess